Skip to main content

 CHARSET and COLLATION

-MySQL semi-sync uses utf8mb4 as the encoding (CHARSET).
+MySQL semi-sync uses the following encoding (CHARSET) utf8mb4.

 The sorting algorithm (COLLATION) is used as a sorting algorithm: